Élisabeth Vigée Le Brun: England

 She visited Mary Elizabeth Grenville, Marchioness of Buckingham, at Stowe.
-She also went to the home of Lord Moira and his sister Charlotte Adelaide Constantia Rawdon, where Vigée Le Brun sampled further the stern social milieu of English aristocracy; she spent some of the winter there.
-She then departed for Warwick castle, eager to see this after hearing it praised so much.
+She also went to the home of Lord Moira and his sister Charlotte Adelaide Constantia Rawdon, where Vigée Le Brun further experienced the stern social milieu of English aristocracy; she spent some of the winter there.
+She then departed for Warwick Castle, eager to see this after hearing it praised so much.
 Vigée Le Brun attempted to visit the area incognito to avoid any awkwardness with Lord Warwick, as he would receive foreigners only if he knew their name.
 When he became aware that Vigée Le Brun was visiting, he went to her in person and gave her a decorous reception.
 After introducing the artist to his wife, he took her on a tour around the castle, looking over the lavish art collection there.
 He presented her with two drawings which she had sketched in Sir William Hamilton's summerhouse during her stay in Italy, telling her that he had paid a high price to buy them from his nephew.
-Le Brun later wrote that she had never sold them to Sir William to begin with.
+Vigée Le Brun later wrote that she had never sold them to Sir William to begin with.
 He also presented to her the famous Warwick vase, which he had purchased from Sir William as well.
 Vigée Le Brun then ended her tour by visiting Blenheim Palace before returning to London, and preparing to depart for France after staying in England for nearly three years.
 Upon her imminent departure becoming known, many of her acquaintances attempted to extend her residence with them, but to no avail as Vigée Le Brun wanted to see her daughter, who was in Paris at the time.
-As she prepared to leave London, Mme.
-Grassini arrived and then accompanied her, staying with her until her ship departed for Rotterdam.
+As she prepared to leave London, Mme Grassini arrived and then accompanied her, staying with her until her ship departed for Rotterdam, ending a trip that was originally intended to last only five months.